chuckstack/chuckstack.github.io/src-ls/stack-academy.md

 # stack-academy

+To join the stack-academy, [click here](https://buy.stripe.com/7sIbLIeeU3oT4IEfYY).
+Not ready to join; however, you want to stay connected, [click here](../learn-more.html).

 The stack-academy exists to help your organization achieve success as quickly as possible.
 It's an online support infrastructure that teaches organizations how to install and use the tools, leverage best practices, and foster superclerk talent.

 - Teach your technical staff to best introduce the tools with your existing infrastructure.